KeenanWannop2/MovieApp/README.md

 # MovieApp
-Hi!
+Hi Nike!
 There is some sound so make sure to have your sound on!
 Hope you like it!
 Thanks,
 Keenan Wannop